cashubtc/nuts/suppl/CTF-split-merge.md

 # Supplementary: NUT-CTF-split-merge Complete Example

-This document provides a full end-to-end example of the CTF split/merge lifecycle.
+This document provides a full end-to-end example of the CTF convert lifecycle.
 For the normative specification, see [NUT-CTF-split-merge][CTF-split-merge].

 ## Complete Example